On $p$-adic differential equations on semistable varieties: Relations between algebraic and analytic modules with integrable connections

 The log structures on $X_k$ and $\Sp(k)$, that with an abuse of notation we again call $M$ and $N$, are defined in such a way that the inclusions in $(X,M)$ and $(\Sp(V),N)$ in this diagram are exact closed immersions of log schemes. \\ In the same way we define the log structures $M$ on $X_K$ and $N$ on $\Sp(K)$ as the log structures defined in such a way that the inclusions to $(X,M)$ and $(\Sp(V),N)$ are strict.\\ We consider the $p$-adic completion of $(X,M)\rightarrow (\Sp(V),N)$ and we call it $(\hat{X},M) \rightarrow (\Spf(V),N)$.
 With $(\hat{X},M)$ we mean $\hat{X}=(X_k, \varprojlim \mathcal{O}_{X}/p^n \mathcal{O}_X)$ with the log structure, that we call again $M$ with an abuse of notation, defined as the pull back of $M$ via the canonical morphism $\hat{X}\rightarrow X$.\\ Another way to see this is \cite{ChFo} Definition-Lemma 0.9, where the authors prove that the log structure $M$ over $\hat{X}$ is isomorphic to $\varprojlim_n (M)_n$ with $(M)_n$ the log structure on $\hat{X}_n=(X_k, \mathcal{O}_X/p^n \mathcal{O}_X)$ that is the pull-back of $M$ via the morphism $\hat{X}_n\rightarrow X$.\\ Now we want to construct a fully faithful functor

-In corollary 3.2.16 of \cite{Sh1} we have a useful characterization of algebraic modules with integrable log connection: the following result holds. \begin{prop} Under the above assumptions, there is an equivalence of categories
+In corollary 3.2.16 of \cite{Sh1} we have a useful characterization of algebraic modules with integrable log connection: the following result holds. \begin{proposition} Under the above assumptions, there is an equivalence of categories